Medico Guides 2nd Block Physiology Guidelines

 LOWER LIMB

-• All Muscles along with their nerve innervation, action are done from Tables in Snell’s
+• All Muscles along with their nerve innervation, actions from Tables in Snell’s.
+You should do the tables compartment wise for retaining them well, not all at once.

 • But the correct sequence for the first time is to do Bones first with proper muscle attachments, ligaments. landmarks and then move to Muscle Tables.

-• Anatomy can be mastered if you visualize things more rather than simply cramming it again on loop by using mnemonics.
+• Anatomy can be mastered if you visualize things more rather than simply cramming it again on loop.
 Prefer Visual Image Memory along with mnemonics, you will master it, Insha’Allah.
+Trust the process, once you do it, you’ll know that things are interconnected.

 • How to do it?